 Kevin Hart was rumoured to be taking on the role of tiny dragon Mushu, originally voiced by Eddie Murphy.

-Is Li Shang in the Mulan remake?
+Why there’s no Li Shang in the Mulan remake

 No Li Shang is not in the Mulan remake!
 This caused a lot of controversy when it emerged in 2017.
 A casting call notice listed the characters in the new movie, but left of Mulan’s love interest, instead listing Chen Honghui.
 Disney has since confirmed he will replace Li Shang as the main love interest for our heroine.